St Mary's CBGS Logo St Mary's CBGS Title

 Mathematics

-The Mathematics Department in St Mary’s comprises a dedicated and caring team of teachers who aim to develop, maintain and stimulate our pupils’ interest, curiosity and enjoyment in mathematics.
+The Mathematics Department in St Mary’s comprises a dedicated and caring team of subject specialist teachers who aim to develop, maintain and stimulate our students’ interest, curiosity and enjoyment in Mathematics.

 The Mathematics Department aims to bring the best out of all students, irrespective of their level of ability, and give them the confidence to use the mathematical skills that they have acquired.